 Of all the world's cultural festivities, the Lion Dance of China is one of the most spectacular to watch.
 An exciting combination of theater, music, history and Kung Fu, the lion dance has been a New Years tradition in China for well over a thousand years.
 Lion dances take place throughout the two-week period of the New Year Festival as the dancers are believed to chase away evil spirits and bring good luck, longevity, happiness and prosperity to the households and businesses they visit.
 The final grand performance of the lion dance takes place on the fifteenth day of the first lunar month, as the New Year celebrations officially culminate with the Lantern Festival.
 The lion dance may be performed during the year on special occasions such as weddings, parades, birthdays, planting and harvest festivals and the opening of new businesses.

 The dance is performed by two dancers working closely together as one lion.
 One dancer carries and activates the head while the other acts as the body or tail.
 The lion head is constructed of a framework of bamboo and wire covered by brightly painted paper mache.
 It has a furry mustache and beard, a mirror on its nose and a unicorn-like horn on top of its head.
 It is heavily decorated with tassels, fringes and bells.
 Inside of the head, the dancer uses a system of levers and pull-strings which control the action of the lion's expressions by making its eyes open and close, mouth open and shut and ears twist and flap.
-The dancer in the head must act as a skilled puppeteer, moving in quick, powerful feline motions while working to show a variety of life-like lion emotions such as pride,
+The dancer in the head must act as a skilled puppeteer, moving in quick, powerful feline motions while working to show a variety of life-like lion emotions such as pride, curiosity, playfulness and anger.
+Attached to the head with a red ribbon is a long piece of bright, multi-colored cloth under which the second dancer must crouch and move as the body and back legs.
+The body, actually called the tail, was traditionally made of silk, but today is often made of nylon or mylar.
+Like the head, it is brightly decorated with hair and small bells.
+All of this costume and movement have the effect of creating a striking, exotic-looking beast - quite different than lions most people have seen.

 The lion dance is accompanied by the rhythms of three instruments - a large drum, cymbals and a gong.
 Throughout the dance, the musicians play a variety of tempos to match the lion's behaviors and actions.
 In traditional China, the explosions and smoke of firecrackers thrown at the feet of the lion added to the spectacle.